whennemuth/kuali-cloudformation/kuali_rds/README.md

    You will always be presented with the final cli stack creation command so that you can look at all the parameters it contains and will have the option to abort.
 Saves fear of guesswork.
 Those parameters you don't see can be located in the yaml template for the default value.

    ```
-   # Example 1) All defaults, among which is "sb" for the environment, and "true" for multi-az
+   # Example 1) All defaults, among which is "sb" for the environment.
+Creates single rds instance in one availability zone
    sh main.sh create-stack

-   # Example 2) Recommended for ci and qa landscape, using single rds instance in one availability zone (it's CI, so only one needed)
+   # Example 2) Same as above, but specifying environment.
+Recommended for sb, ci and qa landscapes.
-   sh main.sh create-stack landscape=ci multi_az=false
+   sh main.sh create-stack landscape=ci

    # Example 3) Recommended for prod (and possibly stg).
-Multi_az and larger than default instance size.
+Is Multi_az, and larger than default instance size.
-   sh main.sh create-stack landscape=prod db_instance_class=db.m5.xlarge
+   sh main.sh create-stack landscape=prod db_instance_class=db.m5.xlarge multi_az=true

    # Example 3) You would probably never need to override ALL parameters, but if you did, it would look like this:
    sh main.sh create-stack profile=myprofile landscape=ci stack_name=my-kuali-rds global_tag=my-kuali-rds no_rollback=true bucket_path=s3://kuali-conf/cloudformation/kuali_rds db_instance_class=db.r4.xlarge engine=oracle-ee engine_version=12.1.0.2.v20  db_name=Kuali port=1521 license_model=license-included multi_az=false allocated_storage=400 db_snapshot_arn=[some arn] auto_version_minor_upgrade=false backup_retention_period=10 characterset_name=US7ASCII iops=4000 campus_subnet1=subnet-06edbf07b7e07d73c campus_subnet1_cidr=10.58.34.0/24 campus_subnet2=subnet-0032f03a478ee868b campus_subnet2_cidr=10.58.35.0/24 private_subnet1=subnet-0d4acd358fba71d20 private_subnet1_cidr=10.58.33.0/25 private_subnet2=subnet-08afdf870ee85d511 private_subnet2_cidr=10.58.33.128/25 public_subnet1=subnet-07afd7c2e54376dd0 public_subnet1_cidr=10.58.32.0/25 public_subnet2=subnet-03034a40da92d6d08 public_subnet2_cidr=10.58.32.128/25 jumpbox_instance_type=t3.small